-Udemy’s unaccredited courses also go a long way to improving CVs and job-related skills.
-The main selling point of Udemy is its variety.
+Udemy’s unaccredited courses also go a long way toward practical skills like improving cover letters and other job-related skills.
+The best part of Udemy?
+Its variety.
 Courses offered cover a large breadth of different subjects from business and entrepreneurship, health and fitness, the arts, and even niche courses like how to bake the perfect sourdough.

-They’re also not the only prestigious university offering free online material, however.
+They’re also not the only prestigious university offering free online material if you are looking for credit-bearing courses.
 Check out Harvard Extension, Open Yale Courses, and UC Berkeley Class Central if you’d like a broader range of material and campus lectures on subjects taught by these top learning institutions.